 Wine Cellar Record Book

-A Wine Record book has many uses, firstly as a record of the stock which you have in your cellar.
+There are many uses for a Wine Record.
+Firstly as a record of the stock which you have in your cellar.
 Make a note when you buy a wine, how much it cost, when it should be drunk.
-Then keep a note of each bottle you take out so that you have an accurate stock record.
+Thereafter you can keep a note of each bottle you take out so that you have an accurate stock record.

 We use our wine record as a kind of wine diary keeping a note of who we share the wine with and the occasion.
 It is wonderful to be able to look back on happy times.
 So much of enjoyment of good wine is who we drink it with.
 Lucy’s husband, Henry, and the marvellous notes he kept on the wines in his collection are the inspiration for our Wine Record.